pmgllc/stealth-login-page/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Will not allow the stealth mode to be enabled until all 3 fields are filled in.
+* Plugged a security hole discovered by @kraft.

 = 1.1.2 =
 * Polish localization.
 * Updated FAQ with new information on why lockouts can still happen.
 I am working out how to protect from that, also, if it is at all possible.